Skip to main content

 search_catalogAInspect

-Search the OnChain Music catalog of 5,000+ independently owned, fully cleared tracks.
+Search the OnChain Music catalog of 6,000+ independently owned, fully cleared tracks, plus partner catalogs.
 Filter by genre, mood, tempo, BPM, key, and instrumentation.
 All results are available for immediate licensing with USDC on Base.
 Use the description parameter as your primary search field — pass style, mood, energy, and use-case words.
-Returns track IDs, metadata, and license pricing.
+Returns track IDs, metadata, license pricing, and a results_url in meta that links to a preview page where users can listen to tracks before licensing.

 ParametersJSON Schema